Background Image Alternative Text: Woman stares at book

 History

-Against the backdrop of the civil rights, second wave feminist, and anti-war movements, a small group of dedicated faculty developed a handful of courses addressing women’s perspectives scattered over the University in the early 1970s.
-In the early 1970s, two students organized a feminist group, the Campus Organization for Women (COW).
+Against the backdrop of the civil rights, second wave feminist, and anti-war movements, a small group of dedicated MSU faculty and students throughout the University developed a handful of lectures and courses addressing women’s perspectives in the early 1970s.
+Two students organized the Campus Organization for Women (COW).
 Dr. Kittye Delle Robbins-Herring (foreign languages) served as faculty advisor.
 The group published their own newsletter, Sting like a Butterfly.
-Ally and sociology professor Dr. D. Wood Harper offered an informal course addressing women’s liberation issues, opening his home each week to interested faculty and students.
-It would take another decade, however, before these efforts evolved into a formal academic program.
+Dr. D. Wood Harper (sociology) offered an informal course addressing women’s liberation issues, opening his home each week to interested faculty and students.

-In the interim, the struggle for gender equality continued on campus and beyond.
-The Civil Rights Act of 1964 included provisions banning sex discrimination and in 1967, President Lyndon B. Johnson signed Executive Order 11375 enforcing the Act and prohibiting sex discrimination in hiring and employment.
-In 1973, Dr. Ellen Bryant (sociology), who would later become the founding Director of Women’s Studies at MSU, was appointed to the Affirmative Action Committee by Dr. T.K.
-Martin, Vice President for Academic Affairs.
+In 1973, Dr. T.K.
+Martin, Vice President for Academic Affairs, appointed Dr. Ellen Bryant (sociology) to the campus Affirmative Action Committee.
 As one of the few people on campus experienced in analyzing population data, Dr. Bryant was critical to MSU’s efforts to address gender inequality among women employees.
-Her efforts on the Committee led to substantial pay raises and promotions to many women faculty members, and moved many temporary instructors into full-time positions.
+Her efforts on the Committee led to substantial pay raises and promotions among women faculty members.

 The College of Arts & Sciences, established in 1956, was the fastest growing college at Mississippi State in the 1970s, drawing in many women and Black students.
-These groups were entirely responsible for enrollment growth at this time and the University was motivated to meet the needs of these new students.
-Colleges and universities across the country were establishing academic courses in Women’s Studies.
+These groups were responsible for substantial enrollment growth at this time.
+Colleges and universities across the country were establishing academic courses in Women’s Studies and Racial/Ethnic Studies.
 Government supported institutions were under pressure to comply with anti-discrimination laws or risk losing public funding.
-Simultaneously, Mississippi State was developing a broader focus and increasing research activity, competing with leading universities in curriculum development and research rank.
+Simultaneously, Mississippi State was developing a broader focus in coursework and increasing research activity, competing with leading universities in curriculum development and research rank.

-MSU President Dr. James D. McComas established the University’s first Women’s Commission in 1977 and appointed Dr. Elizabeth Nybakken (history) as chairperson.
-The Commission (now the President’s Commission on the Status of Women, or PCSW) was charged with improving the status of women on campus.
-This included supporting Affirmative Action efforts, women’s organizations on campus, equalization of athletic opportunities, and establishing a Women’s Studies Program.
-Later that year, a committee was established to create a proposal for the Women’s Studies Program, chaired by Dr. Margaret Murray (English).
+MSU President Dr. James D. McComas established the university’s Women’s Commission in 1977 and appointed Dr. Elizabeth Nybakken (history) as chairperson.
+The Commission (later the President’s Commission on the Status of Women, or PCSW) was charged with improving the status of women on campus.
+This included supporting affirmative action efforts, women’s organizations on campus, and equalization of athletic opportunities.

-The first two Women’s Studies courses were offered in 1977, while the committee was writing its proposal.
+Faculty offered the first two Women’s Studies courses at MSU in 1977, while the committee was writing its proposal.
 These included Women in American History and Women in Society.
-The third class, Psychology of Gender Differences was added four years later.
+The third class, Psychology of Gender Differences, was added four years later.
 There were no established curricula to draw upon, nor were faculty trained specifically in Women’s Studies.
 Rather, faculty devoted to incorporating women’s perspectives and experiences into their courses undertook these efforts in addition to their standard duties.
-Building on this momentum, in 1981 the Women’s Studies Concentration was officially approved and housed in the College of Arts & Sciences, where it remains to this day.
+Building on this momentum, in 1981 the Women’s Studies Concentration was officially approved and housed in the College of Arts & Sciences.
 Dr. Ellen Bryant was named the first Director and led Women’s Studies until her retirement in 1988.

 Soon thereafter, Women’s Studies faculty developed an innovative team-taught introductory course covering multiple topics, each taught by a faculty expert.
 This unique course resulted in more faculty joining the program and more students taking Women’s Studies courses.
-The 1983-1984 Catalogue listed a 15 hour Women’s Studies concentration, featuring eight Women’s Studies courses across four Colleges to choose from.
-Shortly before Dr. Bryant’s retirement, the first Certificate in Women’s Studies was awarded to Pat Woolington, a graduate student in Sociology.
+The 1983-1984 Catalogue listed a 15-hour Women’s Studies undergraduate concentration, featuring eight Women’s Studies courses across four Colleges to choose from.

 Following Dr. Bryant’s retirement, there have been ten successive Directors, each with her or his own contributions to the Program.
 These include the following: